wuihee/cycling-safety-analysis/README.md

 - Using the software provided, I tested the distance measuring capabilities of the sensor at intervals of 0.5 meters, from 0.5 meters to 5.0 meters.
 - I quickly realized that the sensor would lose a lot of it's accuracy in bright daylight.
 - The default software allowed me to export the data in an excel file format, which I proceeded to extract the data from and graph using Matplotlib.
-- The data analysis can be found in my Jupyter Notebook.
+- The data analysis can be found in my [Jupyter Notebook](./data_analysis/TOF_analysis.ipynb).

 ### Raspberry Pi Setup

 - To run the sensor on a Raspberry Pi, I downloaded the [demo code](https://www.waveshare.com/wiki/TOF_Laser_Range_Sensor#Resources) provided by the documentation, and enabled to necessary [serial port settings](https://www.waveshare.com/wiki/TOF_Laser_Range_Sensor#Working_with_Raspberry_Pi).
-- Unfortunately, the code didn't work, and with a lack of Python API documentation, I was left to trial and error until I found a solution:
+- Unfortunately, the code didn't work, and with a lack of Python API documentation, I was stuck.
+After a few days of trial error I found the solution which lay in this line of code:

     ```python
     ser = serial.Serial("/dev/ttyS0", 921600)